 Skip to content

-Agilism Principle 5: Deferral Is the Worst Sacrifice
+P5: Time - Deferral Is the Worst Sacrifice

 Putting things off is the biggest waste of life: it snatches away each day as it comes, and denies us the present by promising the future.
 The greatest obstacle to living is expectancy, which hangs upon tomorrow, and loses today.
 You are arranging what lies in Fortune's control, and abandoning what lies in yours.
 What are you looking at?
 To what goal are you straining?
 The whole future lies in uncertainty: live immediately.”Seneca

-The Story of the Fisherman and the Businessman
+The Fisherman & the Businessman

 An overseas businessman, taking a break in a small Mexican coastal village, spots a fisherman unloading a few fresh fish from his boat.
 The moment sparks a conversation.